 Privilege/without prejudice

-This overview is a guide and introduction to our suite of documents on privilege and takes you through the main principles in this area.
+This overview is a guide and introduction to our suite of documents on privilege and takes the reader through the main principles.

-Privilege is, often, one of the most challenging issues a practitioner faces before and during litigation proceedings and, more particularly, in a disclosure exercise.
-It encompasses legal professional privilege, namely legal advice privilege and litigation privilege; common interest privilege; joint privilege and without prejudice privilege.
+Dealing with aspects of privilege can be one of the most challenging issues a practitioner faces before and during litigation proceedings and, more particularly, during a disclosure exercise.
+The term ‘legal professional privilege’ comprises the two main strands of legal advice privilege and litigation privilege; and there are related concepts of common interest privilege; joint (or joint interest) privilege and without prejudice privilege to consider too.

 Privilege—general principles

-In English law, privilege is a fundamental right allowing a party, or its successors in title, to withhold from production certain documents.
-For an introduction to the general principles of privilege in civil proceedings, see Practice Note: Privilege—general principles.
+In English law, legal professional privilege is a fundamental right allowing a party, or its successors in title, to withhold from production certain documents.
+For an introduction to the general principles of legal professional privilege in civil proceedings, see Practice Note: Privilege—general principles.

-Privilege can be asserted over documents which fall into two different categories:
+Privilege can be asserted over documents which fall into these categories:

 1. legal advice privilege, see Practice Note: Legal professional privilege in civil proceedings—Legal advice privilege